Please ensure Javascript is enabled for purposes of website accessibility

 The course is 100% coursework completed through a mixture of assignments, class activities, practical tasks, discussions,and presentations.
 In addition, you will sit assessments during and at the end of the year as part of a resit programme in either English Language or Mathematics.

-This balanced programme offers opportunities to progress onto the Level 3 courses in sport, Public Services or Outdoor Adventure - (South Downs Campus).
+This balanced programme offers opportunities to progress onto the Level 3 courses in sport or public services.

 There are lots of people at the college, each studying a diverse range of courses, people from all different areas come to study here, it creates a sense of community, there is a huge social aspect to college life across all courses.